 Moving forward, the top monthly live stream sessions may be more diverse if other big streamers extend their airtime.
 Additionally, professional leagues like the LCS could find their way to the top during the playoffs.
 However, every channel will be chasing Free Fire; but will they be able to catch up?
 The global live streaming market plays to mobile gaming and with YouTube being one of the largest sites for gaming world wide, it may be a difficult hill to climb.

-To download our latest report analyzing the State of Collegiate Esports, follow the link here.
+Download our latest report analyzing the State of Collegiate Esports.